gopichakradhar/quiz-app/README.md

   Each question displays multiple options.
 Click an option to receive immediate feedback (Correct! or Wrong!) and see your score update.

 - **Timer:**
   A countdown timer (15 seconds by default) is shown for each question.
-If time expires, a penalty is applied and the app automatically loads the next question.
+If time expires, a penalty is applied and the next question loads automatically.

 - **Exiting the Quiz:**
-  Click the “Exit Quiz” button at any time to end the quiz immediately.
-The final score is then displayed.
+  Click the “Exit Quiz” button to end the quiz at any time.
+The quiz will stop immediately and display your final score.

 ## Deployment